GeekTrainer/help-desk-bot-lab/Demos/Node.md

 ### Create an Adaptive Card

 This dialog send an adaptive Card to the user.
-You can also read the content of the card from an external file.
+The card is arranged with a two rows: one for the title, one for the content.
+The content has two columns one for the ticket Category and Severity and one for the image.

 ``` javascript
 var bot = new builder.UniversalBot(connector, [